duartebarbosadev/AndroidResourceTranslator/README.md

 ### Simple Example (Using OpenRouter with Gemini - Default)

 If you want to quickly try out the action with minimal configuration, add this step to your workflow.
-This uses the default provider (OpenRouter) and model (Gemini):
+This uses the default provider (OpenRouter) and model (Gemini google/gemini-2.5-flash-preview-09-2025):

 ```yaml
 - name: Run Android Resource Translator